Time is money, especially for a partner manager.

 - Do they want to discuss things in-person?

-There are numerous accounts that are important to you - but not all clients will demand a physical meeting.
+There are numerous accounts that are important to you - but not all partners will demand a physical meeting.
 Although, you still have to keep in touch to maintain their loyalty.

 By asking their preferred method of communication, you can better structure your schedule.
 You’ll be able to reach client A in the morning and talk to client B in the evening - if they need weekly updates.
 You’ll also know in which channel they’re more likely to respond or build communication with you.
 Another perk is that you’ll know how best to reach them if there’s an urgent task or work emergency.